6/openai-caching-proxy/README.md

 const openai = new OpenAIApi(configuration);
 ```

 You can try a sample request.
-The first will be proxied to OpenAI but the second repeated/duplicate request will return the cached result instead.
+The first will be proxied to OpenAI since a cached response isn't yet saved for it, but the second repeated/duplicate request will return the cached result instead.

 ```ts
 // Sample request: try the same request twice and